What is Project Charter?

 Article Thumbnail

 One can answer what is Project Charter simply by defining it as a formal outline of a project is presented in the form of a Project Charter within an organization.
 It discusses the various aspects of the project, including its scope, the individuals working on it, its milestones, its finances, and any possible dangers.
-Even though it is not the same thing as a project plan in that it does not go into depth on individual activities that are included in the project, many organizations regard this document to be a vital aspect of the Project Planning process.
+Even though it is not the same thing as a project plan in that it does not go into depth on individual activities included in the project, many organizations regard this document as a vital aspect of the Project Planning process.

 How to identify a Project Charter in Project Management?